 A Schengen Bulgaria means that the country may be eligible to join the shared ETIAS visa waiver program for the Area expected to come into effect by the end of 2022.
-Once implemented, citizens from 60 eligible countries will be able to complete an online ETIAS application to travel to Bulgaria for tourism or business and have free movement within the other Schengen countries as well.
+Once implemented, citizens from 60 eligible countries will be able to complete an online ETIAS application to travel to Bulgaria for tourism, transit or business and have free movement within the other Schengen countries as well.

-The ETIAS for Bulgaria (European Travel Information and Authorization System) will be similar to the ESTA visa waiver for the United States in that eligible travelers will be required to pre-register personal information and travel details before the visa waiver is approved.
-The system is being implemented to guarantee a more modern, reliable travel process for third-country nationals and to further strengthen European borders against terrorist and other security risks.
+The ETIAS for Bulgaria (European Travel Information and Authorisation System) will be similar to the ESTA visa waiver for the United States in that eligible travellers will be required to pre-register personal information and travel details before the visa waiver is approved.
+The system is being implemented to guarantee a more modern, reliable travel process for third-country nationals and to further strengthen European borders against terrorism and other security risks.

-The Bulgaria ETIAS will have a total validity of 3 years or until the corresponding passport expires, and multiple stays of 90 days within a 180-day period in any Schengen country are permitted.
-However, the implementation of the ETIAS Bulgaria will first depend on the country being granted accession to Schengen before 2022.
+The Bulgarian ETIAS will have a total validity of 3 years or until the corresponding passport expires, while multiple stays of 90 days within a 180-day period in any Schengen country are permitted.
+However, the implementation of the ETIAS Bulgaria will first depend on the country being granted accession to Schengen before late 2022.